-The height of the receiver or king pin on the trailer must be adjusted so that the trailer, when loaded to rated capacity, is level while connected to the tow vehicle.
+The height of the hitch on the trailer must be adjusted so that the trailer, when loaded to rated capacity, is level while connected to the tow vehicle.
 A level trailer allows equal weight distribution on the axles.

 Your dealer or a trailer service center can perform this adjustment or you can use the following steps to adjust the hitch height yourself.